-* Work forthcoming in The Rumpus, Kenyon Review, and Cosmonauts Avenue.
+* Work forthcoming in Kenyon Review, Cosmonauts Avenue, and Cotton Xenomorph.
 Check back soon! *

 *Micro-Chapbook from Porkbelly Press!
 Buy here.* Check out my interview with Josh Roark at Frontier Poetry about Diary of a Filthy Woman here.